Winnguyen1511/Maze_Solver/README.md

 To do this, we can control how much memory exactly needed to solve a Dijkstra problems,   instead
 of using Python with Priority_queue and Fibonacy Heap as Mike.
 This is the most advantage
 of C programming, which is very powerful when we try to program in Embedded System.
-Then I updated version 2, which can read even real maze from your phone camera.
+- Then I updated version 2, which can read even real maze from your phone camera.
 The library I used is OpenCV 2, it will change your photo to GRAY and so that easier to handle in
 the project.
+Most image from cellphone is around 400-400 pixcels so you will need to reduce the resolution
+of the image for easier solving.

 ## NOTE
 This project is not very optimized, because I don't have much time to develop this.
 Hope you
 can optimize for me the dijkstra.c so that it can run more sufficiently.
+Currently, this can solve maze around 400x400 pixcels.
+So if you will need to reduce the resolution by option
+-p if your maze is simple but high resolution.

 ## HOW THIS WORK ?